-Behaviour Policy in a Church of England School is informed by Christian Values which underpin every aspect of the community's life and work, including the curriculum.
+Our behaviour policy is informed by the Christian values which underpin every aspect of our school community's life and work, including the curriculum.
 These values are rooted in the teaching of Jesus Christ.
-Central to a behaviour policy in a church school are Jesus' words recorded in the seventh chapter of the Gospel of Matthew:
+Central to our behaviour policy are the '3Bs', which is the code by which we learn and relationship with each other.